Approximate time frame for completion: 2 - 6 weeks

 Time to cover up the work we just did.
 This phase is great because it's the first time you get the feeling like, "Ahh, they are finally making some progress.
 It's starting to look like something!"
 We get it.
 It can be stressful to see a part of your home ripped apart and thrown away, but now you can start to see the light at the end of the tunnel.
 In a few days we will be out of your hair!

 But first, drywall.
 This phase is different in that you most likely won't see us on site all day like you did in the previous phases.
 Once the drywall is hung, we will be onsite approximately 1-3 hours a day for 3-4 days.
 That is because each coat of drywall "mud" requires about a day to dry before we sand it the next morning.
 Once those walls are nice and smooth, we'll paint them whatever color your heart desires!

 Give your feet something nice to walk on.
 We generally recommend tile for bathroom flooring, but there are other options available such as peel and stick vinyl tiles, glue down vinyl tiles, and LVP (luxury vinyl planks).
 It really comes down to the style and design you like best.
-Under our tile floors, we use a waterproofing membrane called DITRA.
-Click the image to learn more about it.
+Under our tile floors, we use a special membrane called DITRA.

 The Home Stretch